 There is a quick screenshot of someone exercising on a bike in the space station/city.
 The cycling trainer is essentially hooked up to a VR screen.
 Although we’re not all living on a space station plenty of people do use trainers such as CycleOps, Peloton Cycle to perform virtual training.

 While visiting the underwater city on the ride there is a classroom of kids all suited up in their scuba gear.
-They’re hanging out with a seal and the teacher is preparing them for their underwater adventure at which point she asks,“What’s the most important tool while underwater?”
-The answer she corrects a student is “good judgement.”
-As a mom I’d agree that if there ever was an underwater city that good judgement is the most important tool.
+They’re hanging out with a seal and the teacher is preparing them for their underwater adventure at which point she asks, “What’s the most important tool while underwater?”
+The answer she corrects a student is “good judgment.”
+As a mom, I’d agree that if there ever was an underwater city that good judgment is the most important tool.
 Point Disney.

 We’re still landlubbers in 2015 and other than a few novelty hotel rooms under water and very expensive submersibles to purchase not much civilization is forming within the ocean…..yet.

 I know of ocean drilling rigs but as far as I know, underwater floating cities have not been built around these rigs to support infrastructure.

 Lots of talk about crystals in the future for Disney.
 While crystals might not have our focus today, rare earth metals certainly do.

-Little did Disney know that us future humans would be able to share home videos on a massive scale instantaneously through a technology known to the world as “YouTube.”
+Little did Disney know that we future humans would be able to share home videos on a massive scale instantaneously through a technology known to the world as “YouTube.”
 If you’d like to watch the ride via the lens of a past ride-goer here is the video where you can do just that.